shortpoet/Shortpoet/Shortpoet/VueClient/src/components/Blog/Articles/learning-to-unit-test-en.md

 - [Linkedin](https://www.linkedin.com/in/carlos-soriano-49aaa97/) [SEO](https://en.wikipedia.org/wiki/Search_engine_optimization)

-- So I remember how happy success makes you feel next time i'm ready to give up when learning something new
+- So I remember how happy success makes me feel next time I'm ready to give up when learning something new

 - To offer a nugget or two of wisdom to future Carlos or other seekers of information

+---

 As I was staring blankly at the bare bones of an outline, lost in despair, thinking